How Long Do Hemorrhoids Last?

 But obesity isn’t the only physical condition that can increase your chances of hemorrhoids.
 Pregnant women also have an increased chance of getting hemorrhoids as well.
 Your doctor can likely give you suggestions for how to best avoid hemorrhoids while pregnant.Sexual habits - Certain riskier sexual habits increase one’s chance of getting hemorrhoids - namely anal sex.
 Doctors or other sexual health resources can point you to resources on having sex while reducing strain to different parts of your body.

 There are multiple ways to treat hemorrhoids.
-Most of them do not even require the help of a doctor.
+Most of them do not even require the help of a licensed, medical doctor.

 Here are some suggestions to treat your hemorrhoids:Change your diet - The first thing you should do if you get hemorrhoids is increase your fiber and water intake.
 Even if you eat healthily, it’s a good idea to try and soften your stools with extra fiber and water.
 A softer stool means an easier time in the bathroom, and that means less strain on the hemorrhoids.
 The less strain your hemorrhoids are under, the more likely they will be able to heal on their own.